oplS17projects/2048-Game/README.md

 Be explicit about the techiques from the class that you will use.
 For example:

 - Will you use data abstraction?
-How?
+How? yes each object will be encapsulated, the user will not be able to change anything other than the game board.
 - Will you use recursion?
-How?
+How? yes, for each move recursion will be used to check which blocks are touching eachother.
 - Will you use map/filter/reduce?
 How?
+yes, we will likely map the direction the player inputs to the board. so if the player chooses left we would map left to the board moving each block left as long as they are not blocked by another
 - Will you use object-orientation?
 How?
+Each block will be an object that holds a point value and color.
 - Will you use functional approaches to processing your data?
 How?
 - Will you use state-modification approaches?
 How?
 (If so, this should be encapsulated within objects. `set!` pretty much should only exist inside an object.)
-- Will you build an expression evaluator, like we did in the symbolic differentatior and the metacircular evaluator?
+- Will you build an expression evaluator, like we did in the symbolic differentatior and the metacircular evaluator? nope
-- Will you use lazy evaluation approaches?
+- Will you use lazy evaluation approaches? nope

 The idea here is to identify what ideas from the class you will use in carrying out your project.